idris-lang/Idris-dev/docs/reference/codegen.rst

 ``Idris`` has been designed such that the compiler can generate code for different backends upon request.
 By default ``Idris`` generates a ``C`` backend when generating an executable.
 Included within the standard Idris installation are backends for Javascript and Node.js.
+There are two types of code generators: embedded and external.

+External codegens are processes that are spawned by the `idris` process.
+They are suited for batch mode compilation of an entire package.
+The IR can be passed to them in either IBC or Json format, depending on which command line flag was used, `--codegen-ibc` or `--codegen-json` (most current ones use IBC).

+Embedded codegens are bundled as package dependencies to the `idris` frontend, and are available when using the command line flag `--codegen`, or interactively in the REPL and IDE mode.
+They remove the overhead of loading prelude and other IBC files when those have been already loaded in the `idris` process, and can significantly increase speed when compiling from the REPL or IDE mode.
+All default codegens are embedded.

-However, there are third-party code generators out there.
+There are third-party code generators out there.
 Below we describe some of these backends and how you can use them when compiling your ``Idris`` code.
-If you want to write your own codegen for your language there is a `stub project on GitHub <https://github.com/idris-lang/idris-emptycg>`__ that can help point you in the right direction.
+If you want to write your own external codegen for your language there is a `stub project on GitHub <https://github.com/idris-lang/idris-emptycg>`__ that can help point you in the right direction.
+For embedded codegens look into how the packages `idris-codegen-c` and `idris-codegen-javascript` are built, and create a fork of the `idris` package where you add an extra `build-depends` line in the cabal file to your codegen package, and `register` call in `Main.hs` similar to the ones in the `idris` package.

 Official Backends
 ==================